MyLeoLan/go-textnow/README.md

 After
 ![SendOne After](https://raw.githubusercontent.com/OmarElGabry/go-textnow/master/assets/2nd-sendone-after.png)
-We can see time improvement since we send two requests to `FindOne` are sent at the same time.
+We can see time improvement since we the two requests to `FindOne` are sent at the same time.

 #### SendMany
 We can follow the same approach and wrap each call to `SendOne` in a goroutine instead of sending them one by one sequentially.
 Then, wait until all goroutines, all calls to `SendOne`, are done.
 And finally, check for any errors.